-'''

-(57) a. Čebula naj bo drobno sesekljana ... onion sub Aux.fut.3 finely chopped.f 'The onion should be finely chopped ...'

-'''

-- b.#... ampak noče-m, da je drobno sesekljana. but not.want-1 that AUX.3 finely chopped.F '... but I don't want it to be finely chopped.' - (58) a.
-Recept pravi, da naj bo čebula drobno sesekljana ... recipe say.3 that SUB AUX.FUT.3 onion finely chopped.F 'The recipe says that the onion should be finely chopped ...' - b. ... ampak noče-m, da je drobno sesekljana. but not.want-1 that AUX.3 finely chopped.F '... but I don't want it to be finely chopped.'
+- (57) a. Čebula naj bo drobno sesekljana ... onion sub AUX.FUT.3 finely chopped.F 'The onion should be finely chopped ...' - b. #... ampak noče-m, da je drobno sesekljana. but not.want-1 that AUX.3 finely chopped.F '... but I don't want it to be finely chopped.' - (58) a.
+Recept pravi, da naj bo čebula drobno sesekljana ... recipe say.3 that SUB AUX.FUT.3 onion finely chopped.F 'The recipe says that the onion should be finely chopped ...' - b. ... ampak noče-m, da je drobno sesekljana. but not.want-1 that AUX.3 finely chopped.F but I don't want it to be finely abound. - "... but I don't want it to be finely chopped."

-The infelicity of (57b) shows that the speaker, as the director, has endorsed the recipe or another set of instructions as a relevant body of information.27 In contrast, the possibility of distancing in (58b) reveals that the recipe itself counts as the director.
+The infelicity of (57b) shows that the speaker, as the director, has endorsed the recipe or another set of instructions as a relevant body of information.
+In contrast, the possibility of distancing in (58b) reveals that the recipe itself counts as the director.
 An inanimate abstract entity can be count as the source of the directive speech act, even though pragmatically this does not make much sense.
-Under the current approach, this fact follows from the semantics of OP{Dir} and how it relates to PRO{pers}.
+Under the current approach, this fact follows from the semantics of $OP{Dir}$ and how it relates to PROpers.
 It is unclear, how the same facts could be captured by a purely pragmatic account.

-In sum, the requirement of OP{Dir} to combine with PRO{pers} (in conjunction with an appropriate theory of control) can cause obviation in the syntax and yields the speaker distancing ban at the level of interpretation.
-In the case of obviation, the proposed analysis offers a simple solution to the problem of how to characterize the binding domain in directives: binding domains are the same across all clauses, it is the configuration of potential antecedents that is different in directives.
-Similarly, in the case of speaker distancing, the analysis captures the exceptionality of directive clauses-the ban does not arise only from the illocutionary force of a directive speech act, it follows from the specialized semantics of the proposed modal OP{Dir} .
-28
+In sum, the requirement of $OP{Dir}$ to combine with $PRO{pers}$ (in conjunction with an appropriate theory of control) can cause obviation in the syntax and yields the speaker distancing ban at the level of interpretation.
+In the case of obviation, the

-27 Unfortunately, examples parallel to the English ones with adverbials in (56) are marginal in Slovenian with matrix directive clauses for unknown reasons.
+$^{28}$ Unfortunately, examples parallel to the English ones with adverbials in (56) are marginal in Slovenian with matrix directive clauses for unknown reasons.
 To the extent that marginal examples can be compared to the grammatical (57a) and (58a) in terms of the distancing ban, they seem to pattern with (57a) and do not allow distancing, as predicted.
 I leave open why the examples are only marginally acceptable.